Yoshiaki Fujita: Early life

 Fujita started playing football at 6 years old and looked up to German players Lothar Matthäus and Jürgen Klinsmann as inspiration.
 He attended Utsunomiya Hakuyo High School.

 Club career

-Fujita attended Juntendo University between 2001–2004.
+Fujita attended Juntendo University between 2001 and 2004.
 He signed his first professional contract in 2005 with J. League Division 1 club JEF United Chiba.
 He made his debut for the club in a 2–1 league defeat to Shimizu S-Pulse in April 2005.

 After getting little game time at JEF United Chiba, Fujita was loaned to Oita Trinita for the second half of the 2006 season.
 He again struggled for game time until he moved permanently to Oita in 2007 and made his way into the starting XI.
 He helped the club win the 2008 J.League Cup.

 After making over 100 appearances for Oita Trinita, he transferred to J1 League club Júbilo Iwata in 2011.
 He stayed at the club for ten seasons, making almost 300 appearances across all competitions, before announcing his retirement in December 2020.